Environmental Sciences (ES)

 ES 3073.
 Environmental Rhetoric and Technical Communication.
 (3-0) 3 Credit Hours.

-Prerequisites: CHE 1083, CHE 1093, ES 2013, and ES 2023, or equivalents; or consent of instructor.
-This course will survey environmental microbiology and will emphasize microbial interactions in terrestrial and aquatic environments as well as the fate of microbial pathogens.
+Prerequisite: CHE 1083, CHE 1093, ES 2013, and ES 2023, or equivalents; or consent of instructor.
+This course will survey environmental microbiology and emphasize microbial interactions in terrestrial and aquatic environments as well as the fate of microbial pathogens.
 Topics covered include microbial environments, detection of bacteria and their activities in the environment, microbial biogeochemical cycling, bioremediation of organic and inorganic pollutants, and water quality.
 (Formerly ES 3104.
 Credit can only be earned for one of the following: ES 3103, ES 3104, or BIO 3713.)
 Generally offered: Fall.
-Differential Tuition: $150.
+This course has Differential Tuition.

-Prerequisites: ES 2013, ES 2021, ES 2023, and ES 2031, or equivalents.
-Study of fishes, and includes a wide range of topics including taxonomy, systematics, and biogeography, anatomy and physiology, and behavior and ecology.
-This course will focus on form and function, behavior, life history, ecology, and key taxonomic characteristics of most of the orders of fishes.
+Prerequisite: ES 1113 and ES 1123, or equivalents.
+Study of fishes, and includes a wide range of topics, including taxonomy, systematics, biogeography, anatomy and physiology, and behavior and ecology.
+This course will focus on form and function, behavior, life history, ecology, and key taxonomic characteristics of most orders of fishes.
 Field trips may be required.
 Same as BIO 3113, credit cannot be earned for both BIO 3113 and ES 3113.
 Generally offered: Spring.
-Differential Tuition: $150.
-Course Fees: IUS1 $15; STFE $40.
+This course has Differential Tuition.
+Course Fee: STFE $40; L001 $15.

 ES 3121.
 Introduction to Soils Laboratory.
 (0-3) 1 Credit Hour.